snehase25/angular-crud-static-wireframe/README.md

-# memberportalangularBasic
+# memberportalangularbasicstatic
-Member portal CRUD in Angular (Basic)
+Member portal CRUD in Angular (Basic static)

 - A startup project for Angular newbies.
 - It uses Angular framework.
-- It is the most basic app with no css, no dynamic data.
+- It is the most basic static app made with no css, no dynamic data and no advance concepts.
-- It has navigations implemented using Angular routing
+- Has the navigations implemented using Angular routing.